njjiang/Numdris/README.md

 # Numdris

 Numdris is a linear algebra library in Idris.
+Here is the [IdrisDoc](https://njjiang.github.io/Numdris/).

  ## Build